-- Cover the components to protect them against damage.
-Do not kink the cables and lines. - Remove screws 3.
-Take off handlebar supports 4.
+Cover the components to protect them against damage.
+Do not kink the cables and lines.

-Position handlebar supports in the desired orientation above hole igtheta or igodot.
+- Remove screws 3.
+Take off handlebar supports 4. - Position handlebar supports in the desired orientation above hole or

 The handlebar supports are longer and higher on one side.